 And that brings us to his Zoysiagrass form.
 His 72 hole record at the testing, tree-lined, classical set-up at East Lake reads 1st (2017), 7th (2018), 2nd (2019), 1st (2020) and 3rd (2021).
 He has also finished 6th (2020) at TPC Southwind and 10th here at Narashino.
 He clearly likes the Zoysia!
 That’s a great segue into Xander’s Asian form.
 3rd at the 2017 CIMB Classic in Malaysia, 3 trips to Shanghai, China have seen 1st (2018) and 2nd (2019) place finishes.
 In Japan itself his 3 visits as a professional have seen him finish 2nd at the Dunlop Phoenix, 10th here at the ZOZO and 1st at the Olympics.
 I’m certain that his target this week is to capture his long-awaited 5th PGA Tour victory here in what would be an emotional victory for the Schauffele family.
 RESULT: T28

-✅ For further details read our bet365 sign up offer page
+✅ For further details read our bet365 new customer offer page

 ✅ Early odds available each week on the PGA Tour and DP World Tour

-bet365 New Customer Offer: Up to £100 in Bet Credits.
-New Customers only.
-Up to £100 in Bet Credits.
-Sign up, deposit £5 or more to your account and bet365 will match your qualifying deposit in Bet Credits when you place qualifying bets to the same value and they are settled.
+bet365 New Customer Offer: New Customers only.
+Bet £10 & Get £30 in Free Bets.
+Sign up, deposit between £5 and £10 to your account and bet365 will give you three times that value in Free Bets when you place qualifying bets to the same value and they are settled.
+Free Bets are paid as Bet Credits.
 Min odds/bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
 T&Cs, time limits & exclusions apply.
-The bonus code SPORT100 can be used during registration, but does not change the offer amount in any way. #Ad
+Registration required.
+The bonus code SPORT30 can be used during registration, but does not change the offer amount in any way. #Ad

 Yes the price will be a shock after he went off at anything up to 125/1 with firms offering extended each-way terms last week, but then again it’s Rickie Fowler.
 In for a penny, in for a pound for me this week on Fowler in a tournament which is far weaker than the CJ Cup.